apache/shardingsphere/docs/document/content/quick-start/sharding-scaling-quick-start.en.md

 workerThread: 30
 ```

-#### 3. start up sharding-scaling:
+#### 3. start up ShardingSphere-Scaling:

 ```
 sh bin/start.sh
 ```

 **Attention**:

 If the backend database is MySQL, download [MySQL Connector/J](https://cdn.mysql.com//Downloads/Connector-J/mysql-connector-java-5.1.47.tar.gz)
-and decompress, then copy mysql-connector-java-5.1.47.jar to ${sharding-scaling}\lib directory.
+and decompress, then copy mysql-connector-java-5.1.47.jar to ${shardingsphere-scaling}\lib directory.

 #### 4. See the log file `logs/stdout.log`，ensure successful startup.

 ### Start scaling job

-Sharding-Scaling provides a corresponding HTTP interface to manage the migration jobs.
+ShardingSphere-Scaling provides a corresponding HTTP interface to manage the migration jobs.
 We can invoke the appropriate interface to start the migration job.

 Start scaling job: